shinmai/dirtystache/README.md

 - `ul_classes`: Classes that are given to the `ul` element separated with spaces.
 Per default this is empty.
 - `ul_id`: ID that is given to the `ul` element.
 Per default this is empty.
 - `show_submenu`: A boolean value if submenus are shown or not.
 Defaults to true.
-- `menu_partial`: Use another partial instead of the default `menu.dust`.
-You can use a custom partial by creating your own `menu.dust` inside your theme, and DustPress will use that instead of the one from its core.
+- `menu_partial`: Use another partial instead of the default `menu.handlebars`.
+You can use a custom partial by creating your own `menu.handlebars` inside your theme, and dirtystache will use that instead of the one from its core.
-- `menuitem_partial`: Use another partial instead of the default `menuitem.dust`.
-You can use a custom partial by creating your own `menuitem.dust` inside your theme, and DustPress will use that instead of the one from its core.
+- `menuitem_partial`: Use another partial instead of the default `menuitem.handlebars`.
+You can use a custom partial by creating your own `menuitem.handlebars` inside your theme, and dirtystache will use that instead of the one from its core.
 - `data`: Custom data object to be passed to the menu template.
-Can be used under `{data}` in `menu.dust` or `menuitem.dust`.
+Can be used under `{data}` in `menu.handlebars` or `menuitem.handlebars`.

 Example:
 ```